openvinotoolkit/openvino/tools/compile_tool/README.md

                                              Overwrites layout from il and ol options for specified layers.
     -ov_api_1_0                              Optional.
 Compile model to legacy format for usage in Inference Engine API, by default compiles to OV 2.0 API

- MYRIAD-specific options:
-    -VPU_NUMBER_OF_SHAVES        <value>     Optional.
-Specifies number of shaves.
-                                             Should be set with "VPU_NUMBER_OF_CMX_SLICES".
-                                             Overwrites value from config.

-    -VPU_NUMBER_OF_CMX_SLICES    <value>     Optional.
-Specifies number of CMX slices.
-                                             Should be set with "VPU_NUMBER_OF_SHAVES".
-                                             Overwrites value from config.
-    -VPU_TILING_CMX_LIMIT_KB     <value>     Optional.
-Specifies CMX limit for data tiling.
-                                             Value should be equal or greater than -1.
-                                             Overwrites value from config.
 ```

 Running the application with the empty list of options yields an error message.